 To check the actual dimensions of the PDF, open your document in Adobe Acrobat Reader or Adobe Acrobat Pro.
 Move your mouse to the lower left hand corner of the document.
 While hovering over the corner (do not click), the document dimensions should appear.
 Additional settings can also be viewed by selecting File, then Properties.

-The Epson 9600 and 9800 wide-format printers in the IDSC support a maximum size of 100" x 44" for roll paper and 30" x 40" for poster board.
-While both printers can print up to 44" wide, there may be additional size limitations due to software or media selected before converting to PDF.
+The Epson 9800 and Canon iPF 8400 wide-format printers in the IDSC support a maximum size of 100" x 44" for roll paper and 30" x 40" for poster board (Epson only).
+The Canon iPF 9400 wide-format printer supports a maximum size of 100" x 60" for roll paper.
+Please be aware that there may be additional size limitations due to software or media selected before converting to PDF.

 Once the file has been approved for printing by the client, the print job will proceed.
 If a content error is discovered after the client has approved the file for printing, the client will be held responsible for the cost of the original poster and the re-printed poster(s) if the file has already started printing.
 Before converting your file to PDF, thoroughly check your document for errors (spelling, grammatical, layout), missing images, and substitution of special symbols or fonts.
 Both Adobe Illustrator and Microsoft PowerPoint have spell check tools.
 Additionally, we highly recommend opening the newly created PDF (post file conversion) and double-checking that everything is correct.

 Poster trimming is only available for posters printed on roll paper.
 When dropping off your order, inform the lab attendant of the original and final trimmed dimensions (if different) for the poster.
 Please allow an additional 5-10 minutes to trim your poster.
 However, during peak poster printing periods, turnaround time for poster trimming may increase.
 If the lab is busy or there are a large number of orders in the queue, please allow for extra time.